Spring Training is Over

 - He has seen two movies at the theater: Finding Nemo and Cars.

-- He’s been in the hospital for three of his seven Christmases.
+- He’s been in the hospital for four of his 15 Christmases.

 - Ben began painting as a form of occupational therapy.